BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/blockchain_security_lesson06.md

 {% include callouts/upsideDownImageWithCaption.html
 	image="courses/blockchain-security/bip32-2.png"
 	title="2.
 Get an Address"
 	bodyText="Scroll down and check your generated address.
-You can click the dropdown to check the next derived address."
+You can click the dropdown to set the derivation path, and change the Account (k) field to get a new address at that path."
 %}

 {% include callouts/upsideDownImageWithCaption.html